Gargoyle (monster): As a race of beings resembling statues

 A species of gargoyles also exists in Dungeons & Dragons.

 Movies featuring races of gargoyle-like creatures include Gargoyle (2004) and Rise of the Gargoyles (2009), in which the creatures can lay eggs and turn into statues to blend in.

 Friendly gargoyles

-The notion of a friendly gargoyle was used by the Disney show Gargoyles (1994–1997) in which gargoyles battle monsters to protect humanity.
+The notion of a friendly gargoyle was used by the Disney show Gargoyles (1994–1997) in which gargoyles protect humanity as part of their nature.
 It originates from the folk belief of gargoyles as protectors.
-Friendly gargoyles also appear in the Discworld universe, such as Constable Downspout in Feet of Clay (1996), and in Disney's The Hunchback of Notre Dame (1996), as Hugo, Victor and Laverne uk, who embody Quasimodo's subconscious.
+Friendly gargoyles also appear in the Discworld universe, such as Constable Downspout in Feet of Clay (1996), and in Disney's The Hunchback of Notre Dame (1996), as Hugo, Victor and Laverne, who embody Quasimodo's subconscious.

 In popular culture

 Gargoyles have occupied a prominent place in film, television, and gaming due to their distinctive characteristics.